-In addition to being a contributing writer for Earth & Altar and writing occasional articles elswhere, I’m pleased to say the my book, Inward Apocalypse: Uncovering a Faith for the Common Good is now under contract with Resource Publications, an imprint of Wipf and Stock.
+In addition to being a contributing writer for Earth & Altar and writing occasional articles elswhere, I’m pleased to say the my book, Inward Apocalypse: Uncovering a Faith for the Common Good is now coming soon with Resource Publications, an imprint of Wipf and Stock.
 Release date is August 15, 2022!

 For over a year, I had a similar conversation over and over.
 Someone would say to me, “I don’t identify as a Christian anymore, but I wish I could still believe in God.”
 The reasons they left the church were varied, but all of them were left because they’d been taught they had to believe something that broke their heart.
 Inward Apocalypse is written for those people and for those who need to dive beneath the surface of their faith to find inspiration for their work in the world.